Professor Shaun Breslin

 After a roundtable on the UK and Asia I took part in a Chatham House podcast on Does Britain Matter in East Asia, with Robin Niblett (Chatham House Director), Linda Yueh (chief business correspondent for BBC News), and Stephen Lillie (Asia-Pacific director at the Foreign and Commonwealth Office).

 Breslin, Shaun and Wilson, Jeffrey D..
-(2015) Towards Asian regional functional futures : bringing Mitrany back in? coming soon in the Australian Journal of International Affairs
+(2015) Towards Asian regional functional futures : bringing Mitrany back in? in the Australian Journal of International Affairs

-Shaun Breslin, “Chinese Discourses of Human Security: Discursive Power and Defining the Terms of the Debate” accepted for publication in Journal of Contemporary Asia, 2015.
+Shaun Breslin, “Chinese Discourses of Human Security: Discursive Power and Defining the Terms of the Debate” in the Journal of Contemporary Asia, 2015.

 Shaun Breslin, “APEC summit shows how hard it is to define the Asian ‘region’”, The Conversation, 11 November 2014.